Newcastle-under-Lyme Canal: The route

 A couple of minor roads crossed the canal as it ran south close to the A34.
 At Oak Hill the canal curved southwest for a hundred yards or so and then curved back round to head east under the A34.
 The crossing point on the main road was about halfway between the B5041 (heading north east towards Stoke) and the A34/A500 Hanford roundabout.
 At Oak Hill the dry bed of the canal can be found behind The Cottage pub.

 Roughly following the B5041, the canal continued east until it reached the now minor road but former A5006 which runs north east from the afore mentioned roundabout.
 When the canal reached the old A5006 it turned again and headed northeast into Boothen.
 The route pulled away from the A5006 until it came close to the B5041.
 In Boothen the line of the canal can still be seen where it is grassed over alongside this London Road.

 Just before the B5041 and the former canal line met the A52 in Stoke the canal disappeared into a relatively short tunnel.
+This passed under the junction between Church Street and London Road.
+There were tramways on both roads, owned by the Potteries Electric Traction Company.

-On the far side of the tunnel is Spode factory and museum, shortly after this the Newcastle Canal ran into the Trent & Mersey Canal near Glebe Street.
-Until the early 1970s there was a 100 yard stretch of navigable Newcastle-under-Lyme Canal here which was used as moorings for Stoke Boat Club, this stretch was wiped out when the A500 by-pass was built.
+On the far side of the tunnel is Spode factory and museum, shortly after this the Newcastle Canal ran into the Trent and Mersey Canal near Glebe Street.
+Until the early 1970s there was a 100-yard stretch of navigable Newcastle-under-Lyme Canal here which was used as moorings for Stoke Boat Club, this stretch was wiped out when the A500 by-pass was built.
 The one remaining item of the canal which can still be seen in Stoke is the site of a bridge in Corporation Street where both parapets have survived near the junction with London Road (B5041).